-Amazon Web Services chief Jassy gets $35M in 2016 compensation
+Amazon Web Services chief Jassy earns $35M in 2016, besting Bezos

 Senior Vice Presidents Jeffrey Blackburn and Diego Piacentini got $22.2 million and $23.7 million, respectively, mostly coming from biennial stock grants.

-CEO Bezos, who’s the world’s second-richest person with a net worth of $77.7 billion, got his usual $81,840 annual salary and $1.6 million in security services last year.
+CEO Bezos, who’s the world’s second-richest person, with a net worth of $77.7 billion, got his usual $81,840 annual salary and $1.6 million in security services last year.
 The billionaire, whose wealth comes from his ownership stake in the company, has never received equity compensation from Amazon.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.